-i.
 For discovery motions, follow Local Civil Rule 37.2, requiring the moving party to request an informal conference with the Court before the filing of any such motion.
 Strict adherence to Fed.
 R. Civ.
 P. 37(a)(1), the "meet and confer" rule, is required.
-The parties should be prepared to describe the time, place, and duration of the meeting, and to identify the counsel involved.
+The parties should be prepared to describe the time, place and duration of the meeting, and to identify the counsel involved.

-ii.
 A pre-motion conference with the Court is required before making any other motion, except motions in cases involving incarcerated pro se litigants, motions for admission pro hac vice, motions for reargument or reconsideration, and motions for temporary restraining orders or preliminary injunctions.
-To arrange a pre-motion conference, the moving party shall submit a letter, not to exceed three pages, setting forth the basis for the anticipated motion.
-The opposing party shall submit a letter, also not to exceed three pages, setting forth its position within three business days from the service of the moving party's letter.
-If a pre-motion conference is requested in connection with proposed motion to dismiss, the request will stay the deadline for the requesting party to move or answer, and a new deadline will be set at the conference.
+To arrange a pre-motion conference, the moving party shall submit a letter, not to exceed 3 pages, setting forth the basis for the anticipated motion.
+The opposing party shall submit a letter, also not to exceed 3 pages, setting forth its position within 3 business days from the service of the moving party's letter.
+Unless the parties are otherwise notified, pre-motion conferences will be held in the Courtroom, not Chambers.
+If a pre-motion conference is requested in connection with a proposed motion to dismiss, the request will stay the deadline for the requesting party to move or answer, and a new deadline will be set at the conference.